00:00

 • In the original text, Kobeni only says the "causative second person imperative" form of "食う (kuu; to eat)," which means something like "let me eat."
 Therefore, it is impossible to determine from the original Japanese whether Kobeni wants to eat Denji or whether she wants to eat the food that Denji has.
 It's necessary to infer the meaning from the context.

-• However, when the kanji (Chinese character) "喰う" (also pronounced "kuu" and meaning the same as "to eat") is used instead of "食う," it often implies a predator devouring prey.
-In such cases, the meaning shifts strongly toward "Kobeni wants to eat Denji.
-However, this nuance cannot be picked up from the audio alone.
+• However, when the kanji (Chinese character) "喰う (also pronounced "kuu" and meaning the same as "to eat")" is used instead of "食う," it often implies a predator devouring prey.
+In such cases, the meaning shifts strongly toward "Kobeni wants to eat Denji," but in any case, this nuance cannot be picked up from the audio alone.

 English